Skip to content

 Charging support

-Xiao Baogong Intelligent Sentencing Prediction System’ (Xiao System), an AI legal platform, is used by prosecutors.
+Little Judge Bao Intelligent Sentencing Prediction System is an AI legal platform used by prosecutors.
 The system is able to suggest penalties based on big data analysis of case information and prior judgments from similar cases.
 Prosecutors have liberty to ignore or reject the suggestions for criminal punishments.

 Legal research, analysis and drafting support